Class: Sketchup::Material

 #use_alpha?Boolean

-Note that this is not affected by the alpha value of the color object.
-Only the .alpha value and transparent texture will make this method return true.
+that this is not affected by the alpha value of the #color object.
+Only the #alpha value will make this method return true.

 Examples: